NNU-GISA/MetricSfM/README.md

 Usage of SfM:
 ---
-1. build the project in fold SfM with Cmake
+1. build the project in fold SfM with Cmake (make sure no lib linking problems)
-2. put all the input images into a fold
+2. put all the testing images into a fold
-3. run test_sfm
+3. run test_sfm.cc

 Usage of MSP:
+---

+Results:
 ---